GNOME/calls/.gitlab/issue_templates/bug.md

 # What problem did you encounter

-## What is the current behaviour?
+## What is the actual behaviour?

 ## What is the expected behaviour?

 ## How to reproduce

   Please provide steps to reproduce the issue.
-If it's a graphical issue please attach screenshot.
+If it's a graphical issue please attach screenshots.

 # Which version of Calls did you encounter the bug in?

- - [ ] I Compiled it myself.
+ - [ ] I compiled it myself.
 If you compiled Calls from source please provide the git revision via e.g. by running ``git log -1 --pretty=oneline`` and pasting the output below.